Showing Collections: 1 - 10 of 10

 Identifier: AC 0559

-Abstract The Wolf Pack's first mascot was an anthropomorphized wolf named Wolfie, who retired in 1999.
+Overview The Wolf Pack's first mascot was an anthropomorphized wolf named Wolfie, who retired in 1999.
 His nephew, Alphie, took over the duties of cheering in 1999.
-In 2007, Alphie was joined by his younger brother, Wolfie Jr. In 2011, Wolfie Jr. was named the Capital One Mascot of the Year in the tenth annual challenge, winning $20,000 for the University's mascot program.
-Luna was introduced in 2013 as the sister to Wolfie Jr. and Alphie, following an ASUN naming contest.
-The collection consists of...
+In 2007, Alphie was joined by his younger brother, Wolfie Jr. Luna was introduced in 2013 as the sister to Wolfie Jr. and Alphie, following an ASUN naming contest.
+The collection consists of original drawings, offset printing negatives, prints, and other resources used by campus artists and printing services staff to prepare images of Wolfie...